Skip to content

 CRIMINAL LAWYERS

-Criminal Lawyers for Synthetic Drug Offenses
+Criminal Lawyers for Synthetic Drug Offences

-Defense in synthetic drug trafficking cases.
+Defence in synthetic drug trafficking cases.
 MDMA, ecstasy, methamphetamine, and designer drug classification challenges.

 Synthetic drugs — including MDMA (ecstasy), methamphetamine, GHB, ketamine, and designer drugs — present unique legal challenges due to their varied classification under Spanish law.
 Some are classified as causing serious harm to health (higher penalties), while others fall into the less severe category.